meshery/meshery/docs/pages/project/contributing.md

 ---
 # <a name="contributing">Contributing Overview</a>

 Please do!
-Thanks for your help!
+Thanks for your help! :balloon:

 This project is community-built and welcomes collaboration.
 Contributors are expected to adhere to the [CNCF's Code of Conduct](https://github.com/layer5io/meshery/blob/master/CODE_OF_CONDUCT.md).